richwhitjr/scaldual/README.md

 Similar to Local but instead uploads a file to host machine and builds a hadoop command.
 Here the output and input should be files on hdfs.

-*Notice the double quoting around the query in hadoop*

 Count the number of lines.
 ```shell
 scripts/tsql -i /user/scaldual/docBOW.tsv -o /user/scaldual/output.tsv -q "select count(A) as cnt from FILE"